plaidml/plaidml/docs/usage/writing_edsl.rst

-Tile eDSL
+Tile EDSL
 #############
-The Tile eDSL (Embedded Domain Specific Language) provides developers with a way of describing a neural network so that the Stripe-based PlaidML compiler can construct an efficient implementation.
+The Tile EDSL (Embedded Domain Specific Language) provides developers with a way of describing a neural network so that the Stripe-based PlaidML compiler can construct an efficient implementation.
-This tutorial is intended to help machine learning practitioners (or anyone with a background in software engineering and mathematics) get started using the C++/Python Tile eDSL.
+This tutorial is intended to help machine learning practitioners (or anyone with a background in software engineering and mathematics) get started using the C++/Python Tile EDSL.

 Scope and Warning
 *******************
-This tutorial provides an introduction to the Tile eDSL.
+This tutorial provides an introduction to the Tile EDSL.
 It is intended to help machine learning practitioners get started writing Tile code as quickly as possible, and as such covers core features, not every language detail.
 This is a tutorial, not a spec, and as such will consist of a series of examples, with a summary reference section at the end.
-This tutorial covers how to use the Tile eDSL, not how Tile code is constructed and manipulated by PlaidML.
+This tutorial covers how to use the Tile EDSL, not how Tile code is constructed and manipulated by PlaidML.
 It does not cover the workings of PlaidML utilities such as the pmlc compiler.
 Tile and PlaidML are still being developed and the APIs discussed here are subject